QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mailing lists and `forum <#forum>`__ are good places to ask questions and discuss things.
+The mailing lists and :ref:`introduction/support:forum` are good places to ask questions and discuss things.
 However, if you’re submitting a more formal report, we’d prefer that you submit it to our :doc:`issue tracker </introduction/issue-tracking>` so that it doesn’t get overlooked.
-(However, please remember that :ref:`the issue tracker is not a discussion forum <introduction/issue-tracking:the issue tracker is not a discussion forum>`.)
+(However, please remember that :ref:`introduction/issue-tracking:the issue tracker is not a discussion forum`.)
 Likewise, if you see that something in the documentation should be changed, don’t simply point it out in a discussion venue.
 Instead, :doc:`submit the change </developer/general/how-to-edit-the-rst-documentation>`.

 Moderation
 ^^^^^^^^^^